OpenGeoVis/PVGeo/README.md

 ### Installing the Plugins to ParaView

-To simply install the distributed filters from this repo, run the [src/install_plugins.sh](src/install_plugins.sh) script *but first you MUST change the `PVPATH` variable* (described above)!
+To simply install the distributed filters from this repo, run the [src/install_plugins.sh](src/install_plugins.sh) script *but first you MUST add the `PVPLUGINPATH` variable to your environment* (described above)!
 This script will simply copy over all the XML files from `build/` to the default directory for third party plugins in ParaView so that they will all load when ParaView launches.

 To run these scripts on a Unix like system us the `sh` command: `sh src/install_plugins.py`